Skip to Content

 • Cream of Tartar.
 Acts as a leavening agent in baked goods.

 • Butter.
 I use real unsalted butter.
-If you use salted butter eliminates the additional salt called for in this recipe.
+If you use salted butter eliminate the additional salt called for in this recipe.

 • Buttermilk.
-The full-fat version gives our biscuits flavor and a nicely moist spring.
+We get the best results with the full-fat version gives our biscuits flavor and a nicely moist spring.

 Ingredients for Honey Butter Glaze for Biscuits